The Peak Design Leash Ultralight Camera Strap

 Recently we were approached by Peak Design to review the Cuff and Leash products.
 They supplied us with a Midnight colour (see header image) of the Leash Ultralight Camera Strap for this review.

-So, now that we have a Leash, is it a product that we would use on a regular basis and if so – when?
+So, now that we have a Leash, is it a product that we would use regularly and if so – when?
 Read on…

 Above: Peak Design Slide Camera Strap – Black